brimdata/zed/docs/language/overview.md

 ```
 which computes an aggregation table of different message types (e.g.,
 from a hypothetical field called `type`) into a new, aggregated field
-called `kinds` and grouped by the network of all the source IP address
+called `kinds` and grouped by the network of all the source IP addresses
 in the input
 (e.g., from a hypothetical field called `srcip`) as a derived field called `net`.